Kevin Spacey Now Under Investigation For 6 Sexual Assault Claims In London As 3 More Men Come Forward

-If Kevin Spacey wasn’t feeling the heat after falling under police investigation for allegedly sexually assaulting three men in London—that has most likely now changed as TMZ has reported that an additional three men have come forward with their claims of sexual assault by the actor, bringing the total to six men.
+If Kevin Spacey wasn’t feeling the heat after falling under police investigation for allegedly sexually assaulting three men in London, that has most likely now changed as TMZ has reported that an additional three men have come forward with their claims of sexual assault by the actor, bringing the total to six men.

-An unnamed man sought out the Metropolitan Police in London, England back in April, accusing Spacey of sexually assaulting in 1996 in Westminster.
+An unnamed man sought out the Metropolitan Police in London, England, back in April, accusing Spacey of sexually assaulting him in 1996 in Westminster.

 In February, two other men came forward with their sexual assault allegations against Spacey as well.
 One man claimed that his sexual assault took place in Gloucester in 2013, while the other gentleman claimed his took place in Lambeth in 2008.